-Thus, unless a vendor explicitly tells you otherwise, assume that ALL critical core routers, switches, optronics and other key network equipment will need supplemental shielding for EMP hardening purposes.
+Thus, unless a vendor explicitly tells you otherwise, assume that ALL critical Internet core routers, switches, optronics and other key equipment will need supplemental EMP shielding or hardening.

 Fiber Optic Cable Maybe Immune to EMP, But OEO Equipment Probably Isn't...